TH3DOCT0R/promptprobe/ETHICS.md

-# Ethics
+# Ethics & Scope

-Use PromptProbe only on authorized targets and sanitized test corpora.
-Attack packs here are harmless text designed to test guardrails and policy adherence.
-Do not include client data or secrets in prompts or logs.
+PromptProbe exists to **test** LLM apps for weaknesses such as **LLM01: Prompt Injection** and **LLM02: Sensitive Information Disclosure** from the OWASP Top 10 for LLM Applications (2025).
+Use on **authorized** systems and sanitized corpora only.
+Do not embed real secrets or target third-party services.
+Reports are intended for remediation and CI gating, not public shaming.

+References:
+- OWASP Top 10 for LLM Applications — LLM01/LLM02.
+- 2025 PDF overview (living document).